viralfoundation/Technical-Whitepaper-LaTeX/README.md

 Users can like, comment, share, reThought, and also tip Tokens to their favorite posts and influencers.
 The number of likes will influence the recommendations list of other users.

-Additionally a hidden engagement dislike will be added to every post but won&#39;t be visible to the users/nor owners, which is solely used for recommendation interest-based algorithm to filter out disliked content
+Additionally a hidden engagement dislike will be added to every post but won't be visible to the users/nor owners, which is solely used for recommendation interest-based algorithm to filter out disliked content

 Tip

-The tipping feature using tokens in Viral Smart Chain is used to tip/support your favourite influencers contents where all the tips will be directly sent to the user&#39;s wallet
+The tipping feature using tokens in Viral Smart Chain is used to tip/support your favourite influencers contents where all the tips will be directly sent to the user's wallet

 Visual Representation

-Mary Sees John Post -\&gt; Mary Tips John Viral Coin -\&gt; John Receives Tokens in his Wallet -\&gt; Mary will be added into Tipped User in John&#39;s Profile
+Mary Sees John Post -\&gt; Mary Tips John Viral Coin -\&gt; John Receives Tokens in his Wallet -\&gt; Mary will be added into Tipped User in John's Profile

 \*\*Tip Snippet\*\* (Code with a box)

 Privacy Groups

-Privacy Groups is a unique feature in Viral to create unlimited friend&#39;s groups as list to ensure maximum privacy for users to post and share shots, drops, thoughts, NFTs to the particular groups of users i.e., Family, Friends, Close Friends, Besties, etc. This feature can enable complete privacy over viewers for certain posts.
+Privacy Groups is a unique feature in Viral to create unlimited friend's groups as list to ensure maximum privacy for users to post and share shots, drops, thoughts, NFTs to the particular groups of users i.e., Family, Friends, Close Friends, Besties, etc. This feature can enable complete privacy over viewers for certain posts.

 Visual Representation

-Bob has 2 posts (Family &amp; Friends) – He creates 2 privacy groups (Family &amp; Friends) – When he posts he select Family and posts – His Family can only see the post – When he posts 2nd post he&#39;ll select Friends – His Friends can only see the post – When a Friend visits his profile he can&#39;t see Bob&#39;s Family post and vice versa
+Bob has 2 posts (Family &amp; Friends) – He creates 2 privacy groups (Family &amp; Friends) – When he posts he select Family and posts – His Family can only see the post – When he posts 2nd post he'll select Friends – His Friends can only see the post – When a Friend visits his profile he can't see Bob's Family post and vice versa

 \*\*GunDB Snippet\*\*

 Audio Emoji

-This is a short feature where all the emoji&#39;s in Viral if touched will give a short sound of the emoji.
+This is a short feature where all the emoji's in Viral if touched will give a short sound of the emoji.
 This will be available on chats &amp; comments section of a post.

 Interest Based Recommendation